mneia-gr/mneia-isbn/README.md

 library, and (b) my use case required breaking down an ISBN to its parts (prefix, group, publisher, article), which `pyisbn` didn't do (I think).
 Other alternatives:

+*   [isbnlib](https://github.com/xlcnd/isbnlib) is very powerful, and can retrieve data about an ISBN from several public APIs.
 *   [isbn_hyphenate](https://github.com/TorKlingberg/isbn_hyphenate) can hyphenate an ISBN based on range data from ISBN International, as can Mneia ISBN.
 It has not been updated since 2016.